This plan to protect child safety could put your privacy at risk

 Depending on who you ask, the EARN IT Act could either destroy the fundamental values of an open internet or protect children from being sexually exploited online.
 The Eliminating Abusive and Rampant Neglect of Interactive Technologies Act, which requires tech companies to meet safety requirements for children online before obtaining immunity from lawsuits, will have its first public hearing on Wednesday.

-A bipartisan group of US lawmakers introduced the bill Thursday, claiming that the legislation would enforce standards to protect children from sexual exploitation online.
-The announcement came at the same time the Justice Department hosted a press event arguing that end-to-end encryption protects online predators.
+A bipartisan group of US lawmakers introduced the bill Thursday, saying that the legislation would enforce standards to protect children from sexual exploitation online.
+The announcement came at the same time the Justice Department hosted a press event to argue that end-to-end encryption protects online predators.

 While few would question the importance of ensuring child safety, technology experts warn that the bill is really just the government's latest attempt to uproot both free speech and security protections online.

 The proposed law has already been met with widespread criticism from security experts, civil liberties advocates and opposing lawmakers.
-The bill has been considered a veiled attempt to erode end-to-end encryption and also targets Section 230, an important part of the Communications Decency Act of 1996 that protects free speech by granting tech companies immunity from any liabilities associated with content on their platforms.
+They see the bill as a veiled attempt to erode end-to-end encryption and as a way to target Section 230, an important part of the Communications Decency Act of 1996 that protects free speech by granting tech companies immunity from any liabilities associated with content on their platforms.

-Here is a breakdown of the policy issues surrounding the EARN IT Act, why lawmakers want it, and why so many security and privacy experts are against the legislation.
+Here's a breakdown of the policy issues surrounding the EARN IT Act, why lawmakers want it and why so many security and privacy experts are against the legislation.

 What is the EARN IT Act?

-The EARN IT Act was introduced by Sen. Lindsey Graham (R-South Carolina) and Sen. Richard Blumenthal (D-Connecticut), along with Rep. Josh Hawley (R-Missouri) and Sen. Dianne Feinstein (D-California) on March 5.
+The EARN IT Act was introduced by Sen. Lindsey Graham (Republican of South Carolina) and Sen. Richard Blumenthal (Democrat of Connecticut), along with Sen. Josh Hawley (Republican of Missouri) and Sen. Dianne Feinstein (Democrat of California) on March 5.

 The premise of the bill is that technology companies have to earn Section 230 protections rather than being granted immunity by default, as the Communications Decency Act has provided for over two decades.

-The lawmakers proposed the bill as a way to protect children from online predators, after prosecutors told senators that tech companies were not doing enough to prevent sexual exploitation.
-The Justice Department has argued for years that end-to-end encryption prevents investigators from gathering evidence that would catch online criminals.
+The lawmakers proposed the bill as a way to protect children from online predators, after prosecutors told senators that tech companies weren't doing enough to prevent sexual exploitation.
+The Justice Department has argued for years that end-to-end encryption prevents investigators from gathering evidence that would help police catch online criminals.

-At a Senate hearing in December, Sen. Graham and Sen. Blumenthal both warned tech companies, including Apple and Facebook, that they would introduce legislation on encryption if they could not find a compromise.
+At a Senate hearing in December, Graham and Blumenthal warned tech companies, including Apple and Facebook, that they would introduce legislation on encryption if they couldn't find a compromise.

 This commission is made up of the heads of the Justice Department, the Department of Homeland Security and the Federal Trade Commission, as well as members appointed by Congress.
 No elected officials will serve on the commission.

-A draft of the bill first published in January does not specifically mention encryption or what the established standards would be, but the Justice Department and the DHS have long called for "lawful access" to encrypted messages.
+A draft of the bill first published in January doesn't specifically mention encryption or what the established standards would be, but the Justice Department and the DHS have long called for "lawful access" to encrypted messages.

 "We are also addressing child exploitation in our efforts on retaining lawful access and in analyzing the impact of Section 230 of the Communications Decency Act on incentives for platforms to address these crimes," Attorney General William Barr said at a press event on March 5.